+Is planning approval required for single dwellings on land zoned residential?
+Yes.
+Planning consent is required for all dwellings under the Planning Development and Infrastructure (PDI) General Regulations 2017 .
+Pursuant to the regulations single dwellings are not legislated under 'accepted development'.
+Whilst there are no exemptions to requiring Planning consent for a single dwelling on residential land all planning applications are assessed against the Planning & Design Code (the Code) which outlines Zone and Overlay requirements.
+Based on the requirements of the Code the assessment pathway (and the statutory time to assess an application) varies depending on the three types of assessment: • deemed-to-satisfy • performance assessed • restricted development.
+Is there a statutory timeframes for planning approval (where required)?
+Under the PDI (General) Regulations 2017, the relevant authority must verify the application within 5 business days.
+In addition, the relevant authority has a further: • 5 business days to issue consent if the dwelling is deemed-to-satisfy development • 20 days if the dwelling is performance assessed development • 60 business days if the dwelling is restricted development.
+Is there a fast track assessment pathway for dwellings?
+Yes, based on the assessment pathway according to requirements of the Code.
+Most applications for a single dwelling on residential land are assessed using the performance assessed pathway.
 Is there a statutory time for fast track?
-Yes, statutory time for fast track approval varies depending on the assessment pathway - these are (same as above): 5 business days to issue consent if the dwelling is deemed-to-satisfy development 20 days if the dwelling is performance assessed development 60 business days if the dwelling is restricted development.
-There are no statutory timeframes applied to a planning assessment if consent is not required.
+Yes, statutory time for fast track approval varies depending on the assessment pathway - these are (same as above): • 5 business days to issue consent if the dwelling is deemed-to-satisfy development • 20 days if the dwelling is performance assessed development • 60 business days if the dwelling is restricted development.
 Who is responsible for issuing building approvals?
-The council building surveyor or a private (building) certifier can undertake an assessment and issue the building rules consent.
+The council building surveyor or a private certifier can undertake an assessment and issue the building rules consent.
 Is there a statutory timeframe for building approvals?
 Under the PDI (General) Regulations 2017, the relevant authority must verify the application within 5 business days.
-In addition, the relevant authority has a further 20 business days to issue consent for dwellings and minor domestic structures 60 business days for any other case.
+In addition, the relevant authority has a further • 20 business days to issue consent for dwellings and minor domestic structures • 60 business days for any other case.
 A further 2 business days are allowed for the processing of the Development Approval (effectively the building permit) once planning and building assessment are complete.